 When dealing with other people, you avoid conflict and will do anything to keep the peace.

-You are very aware of the moods of people around you, and do your best to act in a pleasing way to avoid another person’s angry outbursts or critical tirades.
+You are likely very aware of the moods of people around you, and do your best to act in a pleasing way to avoid another person’s angry outbursts or critical tirades.

-Bullying as an adult
+IBS and Bullying as an Adult

 Have you ever been subjected to bullying in the workplace, or at home by your partner or even one of your children?
 If you experienced being mistreated as a child, you may not notice the red flags as this has been a familiar theme.